djbrieck/brieckspro/content/posts/how-to-join-wifi-with-qr-code-apple-i-devices/index.md

 3. Click the Link that shows up

-4. Click Join the wifi network
+4. Click Join the Wi-Fi network

 ## Using the Scan QR Code Control Center widget.